 The cookie must be accessible across domains, since it's created from "Blogger.com", and read from "BlogSpot.com" - or whatever domain your blog is published under.
 It must also be persistent across browser restarts.
 The cookie will also be a problem, if you have more than one Blogger / Google account.

-When you, the blog owner, use a computer which blocks third party cookies, or which deletes cookies when the browser is restarted, the cookie won't be available to Stats.
-With Stats unable to access the cookie, your pageviews will be counted by Stats, when you surf your blog.
+When you, the blog owner, use a computer which blocks third party scripts, or which deletes cookies when the browser is restarted, your pageviews will be counted by Stats, when you surf your blog.
 If you login to a second Blogger account, your pageviews will be counted by Stats.

 If you share a computer with someone else - either with shared login sessions, or unique system logins - make sure that you are in agreement with the other person, or that you consistently use your own login session.
 A shared computer, logged in under another person's login, will not have access to cookies that you create, under your login.
 And if the other person clears cookies, under a shared login, your cookies will be gone.

 And note that most anti-virus and firewall suites - and some high end NAT routers - also contain cookie and script filters.
 Every one of these accessories, that you have on your computer or your network, should be carefully checked.

 Block tracking cookiesis a setting that one blogger found enabled, when he examined his firewall suite.